Updated October 25, 2021; Original Post: February 18, 2018

 If you are facing charges of resisting arrest, you may be tempted to plead guilty because you think it’s a minor charge.
-However, there are several serious penalties associated with resisting arrest.
-In this post, we’ll detail those penalties and show you how a knowledgeable criminal attorney can help you fight your charges.
+However, there are several serious penalties associated with resisting arrest, ranging from jail time in your local county jail, fines, and fees up to $4,000 and the most damaging of all – the prospect of a resisting arrest conviction on your permanent criminal record.
+In this post, we’ll explain those penalties and show you how a knowledgeable criminal defense attorney can help you fight your resisting arrest charges.

 How Texas Treats Resisting Arrest Charges

 Under Texas law, an individual commits the offense of resisting arrest if he or she intentionally obstructs or prevents a peace officer from carrying out a search, arrest, or transportation of an individual, and uses force against the peace officer or another person.